Capital One Shopping Review – Terrific for Bargain HuntersCash Back

 Capital One Shopping Pros & Cons

-The price comparison tool sets Capital One Shopping apart, but gift cards are the only cash back option.
+The price comparison tool sets Capital One Shopping apart, but gift cards are the only rewards option.

 - Great Selection: Capital One states there are over 30,000 retailers on their portal.
 This is much higher than most competitors.